-Police in Phoenix, Arizona, have arrested an Oklahoma Department of Corrections inmate who escaped Saturday from the minimum security unit of Lexington Assessment & Reception Center.
+Police in Phoenix, Arizona, have arrested an Oklahoma Department of Corrections inmate who escaped Saturday from the minimum security unit of Lexington Assessment and Reception Center.

 "We are extremely thankful for the efforts tonight of the Phoenix Police Department, as well as our many other dedicated partners in law enforcement who always assist us when we have an escapee," said ODOC Director Joe M. Allbaugh.

-"Additionally, our Fugitive Apprehension & Investigations agents did stellar investigative work to track Mr. Henderson to Phoenix."
+"Additionally, our Fugitive Apprehension and Investigations agents did stellar investigative work to track Mr. Henderson to Phoenix."

 Henderson was reported missing after a 6-p.m. count at LARC's Rex Thompson Minimum Security Unit.